paylot/paylot-php/README.md

 Confirm that your server can conclude a TLSv1.2 connection to Paylot's servers.
 Most up-to-date software have this capability.
 Contact your service provider for guidance if you have any SSL errors.
 *Don't disable SSL peer verification!*

+### 0b.
+Secret Key
+Please, ensure you have your Paylot secret key handy.
+You can obtain that from your business profile.

 ### 1. Verify Transaction
 After a successful transaction, please verify the transaction before giving value.